Diversity & Inclusion

 EQUAL REPRESENTATION IN ARBITRATION PLEDGE

 Keating has been a corporate signatory of The Equal Representation in Arbitration Pledge (the “ERA Pledge”) since its launch in May 2016.
 In addition, a number of barristers and staff have signed the pledge in an individual capacity since the launch.

 The ERA Pledge has two objectives.
 First, it aims to improve the profile and representation of women in international arbitration.
 Second, it seeks the appointment of women as arbitrators on an equal opportunity basis.
 The pledge recognises that, while there are many well-qualified women arbitrator candidates, they often lack visibility, with arbitrators frequently appointed from a relatively small pool of mostly male arbitrators.
-This lack of diversity raises questions as to the legitimacy of the arbitral process, unconscious bias and conflicts of interest, as well as procedural inefficiencies, including delays in the rendering of arbitral awards due to the limited availability of arbitrators.
 Further information can be found here.

 KEATING CHAMBERS & LAMB BUILDINGS SUMMER SCHOOL